limix/liknorm/doc/index.rst

   cmake ..
   make

-It should create the library:
+It should create the library

 .. code-block:: bash